HL7NZ/cca/input/pagecontent/notes.md

 ### Infusion rate

 For an infusable medication, the datatype used to indicate the infusion rate (Part of the [dosage](/StructureDefinition-CcaActivityDefinition-definitions.html#ActivityDefinition.dosage)) is a [Range](http://hl7.org/fhir/datatypes.html#Range).
 The range has 2 values - low and high.
 The high value will always be present and represents the 'usual' rate of administration.
 If the low value is present, then that represents the minimum period over which the infusion should be made.

+### Additional details

+A regimen can optionally have some additional details section (see [extension](/StructureDefinition-sact-additional-details.html)).
+These sections contain relevant regimen information such as dose modifications.
+These sections can also be linked to an activity definition via the Related Artifact field.

+### Order set doses

+There are a few regimens where for a given activity definition there is no dose quantity specified in the Dosage.DoseAndRate.Dose field.
+This is usually because the dose needs to be determined due to other clinical factors.
+The details for determining the dose will be found in either the order set instructions or the additional details tab.

+### Medications

+Medications used in dosages are all NZMT SCTID codes.
+Currently these can be Medicinal Products, Trade Products or Medicinal Product Unit of Uses.